Error Guarantees for Least Squares Approximation with Noisy Samples in Domain Adaptation: Introduction

 Our central theorem, complying this behaviour, looks as follows:

-\begin{theorem} Let $f\colon D\to\mathds C$, $\bm x^1,\dots,\bm x^n$, $n\in\mathds N$ be points drawn according to a probability measure $\mathrm d\nu = \varrho\,\mathrm d\mu$ and $\bm y = \bm f + \bm\varepsilon = (f(\bm x^1)+\varepsilon_1, \dots, f(\bm x^n)+\varepsilon_n)\transp$ noisy function values where $\bm\varepsilon = (\varepsilon_1,\dots,\varepsilon_n)\transp$ is a vector of independent complex-valued mean-zero random variables satisfying $\mathds E(\lvert\varepsilon_i\rvert^2) \le \sigma^2$ and $\lvert\varepsilon_i\rvert \le B$ for $i=1,\dots,n$.
-Let further, $t\ge 0$, $V_m$ be an $m$-dimensional function space with an $L_2(D, \mu)$-orthonormal basis $\eta_0, \dots, \eta_{m-1}$ satisfying
+\begin{theorem} Let $f\colon D\to\mathds C$, $\bm x^1,\dots,\bm x^n$, $n\in\mathds N$ be points drawn according to a probability measure $\mathrm d\varrho_S = 1/\beta\,\mathrm d\varrho_T$ and $\bm y = \bm f + \bm\varepsilon = (f(\bm x^1)+\varepsilon_1, \dots, f(\bm x^n)+\varepsilon_n)\transp$ noisy function values where $\bm\varepsilon = (\varepsilon_1,\dots,\varepsilon_n)\transp$ is a vector of independent complex-valued mean-zero random variables satisfying $\mathds E(\lvert\varepsilon_i\rvert^2) \le \sigma^2$ and $\lvert\varepsilon_i\rvert \le B$ for $i=1,\dots,n$.
+Let further, $t\ge 0$, $V_m$ be an $m$-dimensional function space with an $L_2(D, \varrho_T)$-orthonormal basis $\eta_0, \dots, \eta_{m-1}$ satisfying

-Then, for $S_m$ the weighted least squares method defined in \eqref{eq:lsqrmatrix} with $\omega_i = 1/\varrho(\bm x^i)$, we have with joint probability exceeding $1-3\exp(-t)$:
+Then, for $S_m$ the weighted least squares method defined in \eqref{eq:lsqrmatrix} with $\omega_i = \beta(\bm x^i)$, we have with joint probability exceeding $1-3\exp(-t)$:

-where $L_2 = L_2(D, \mu)$ and $L_\infty = L_\infty(D, \mu)$. \end{theorem}
+where $L_2 = L_2(D, \varrho_T)$ and $L_\infty = L_\infty(D, \varrho_T)$. \end{theorem}

-The first line of the bound corresponds to the truncation error and discretization error, decaying in $m$, and the second line the error due to noise, increasing in $m$, cf.\ Figure~\ref{fig:example_1d}.
-This theorem extends to the $L_\infty$ case, cf.\ Theorem~\ref{Linfw}.
+The first line of the bound corresponds to the truncation error and discretization error, decaying in $m$.
+Note, that the $L_\infty$-term with the prefactor $n^{-1/2}$ behaves as the $L_2$-term whenever $\beta$ is bounded from below, cf.\ Theorem~\ref{L2wo}.
+The second line is the error due to noise, increasing in $m$, cf.\ Figure~\ref{fig:example_1d}.
 The estimation of the noise error is using a Hanson-Wright concentration inequality, which can be found using different assumptions.
-Thus, we can replace the noise model by general Bernstein conditions, cf.\ Lemma~\ref{hanson-wright}, or sub-Gaussian noise, cf.\ \cite{RV13}
+Thus, we can replace the noise model by general Bernstein conditions, cf.\ Lemma~\ref{hanson-wright}, or sub-Gaussian noise, cf.\ \cite{RV13}.
+This theorem extends to the $L_\infty$ case:

+\begin{theorem}[$L_\infty$-error bound with noise] Let the assumptions of Theorem~\ref{L2w} hold.
+Then, for $S_m$ the weighted least squares method defined in \eqref{eq:lsqrmatrix} with $\omega_i = \beta(\bm x^i)$, we have with probability exceeding $1-3\exp(-t)$: